 - Providing students with professional writing instruction.

 Our education programs work in tandem to fully engage students with texts that reflect their lives, identities, and experiences, as well as encourage these young people to kindle a new love of reading and writing in a shared, safe space.
 Beyond strengthening students’ literacy skills and increasing their self-efficacy (i.e. the belief that they can succeed at specific academic tasks such as homework), we also aim to use literature to foster empathy and inspire students to participate in civil society as global citizens.
+This goal is fully reflected in our logic model and theory of change.

 At the same time, while literature is by no means a cure-all, we believe that being able to connect through storytelling is vital for our wellbeing.
 In a virtual visit with writer Patrice Vecchione (Ink Knows No Borders), after she gave students poetic license, saying “You are now… given permission to write everything you want and anything you want,” one middle schooler wrote: